Mi Buen Amor (Gloria Estefan song): Background and composition

 In January 1993, Gloria Estefan announced that she was working on a Spanish-language album titled Mi Tierra.
 The artist had wanted to record a Spanish-language album reflecting her Cuban heritage since the beginning of her musical career.
 Before recording in English, Estefan and her band performed at Latin nightclubs;

 she also remembered her grandmother teaching her old Cuban songs.
-Music had an important role in Estefan's family; her paternal grandmother was a poet, and an uncle played the flute in a salsa band.
+Music had an important role in Estefan's family, her paternal grandmother was a poet, and an uncle played the flute in a salsa band.
 The singer's desire to record an album in Spanish was also influenced by her son, Nayib; she wanted him to recognize his Cuban heritage.

 Mi Tierra was produced by Estefan's husband, Emilio Estefan, and fellow Miami Sound Machine members Clay Ostwald and Jorge Casas.
 Recording took place at the Crescent Moon Studios in Miami, Florida.
 Colombian musician Estefano composed four of the album's songs including "Mi Buen Amor", which he co-wrote with Estefan.
-It is a danzón ballad which tells of a "romantic ode".
-In the song, she sings "Hay amores que se esfuman con los años,/ hay amores que su llama sigue viva,/ los inciertos que son rosa y son espina/ y hay amores de los buenos como tú."
-The album booklet translates it as "There are loves that vanish with the years, there are loves whose flame burns on the uncertain ones that are both a rose and its thorns, then there are true lovers like you".
+It is a danzonete ballad which tells of a "romantic ode".